 Our time is about to end soon but let’s talk briefly about your latest album, AVE’.
-When I first heard it, I thought that it sounded like you had continued from where the PRIME EVIL album left off.
+When I first heard it, I thought it sounded like you had continued from where the PRIME EVIL album left off.
 Do you agree with that?

 Mantas: No. I’ll tell you why, because I don’t think, “Oh, my God.”
 I think that’s the thing.
 I think because we don’t see it that way.
 After all, there was no endpoint.
 We come back to that point or come forward.
 We see this as this is just us now.
-So, if you see that as the album, that would have probably released earlier.
+So, if you see that as the album, that would have probably been released earlier.
 And, people see that as part of the earlier material because it has some retro feel to it, that’s great, but as far as, I think, from my point of view, it’s just where we are right now.
 It’s just the album.
-For some people, younger people, this is their WELCOME TO HELL, or BLACK METAL, or whatever.
+For some younger people, this is their WELCOME TO HELL, or BLACK METAL, or whatever.
 Because they’re following the band and there’s a huge catalog there, but you know, maybe it’s their PRIME EVIL, maybe it’s their WELCOME TO HELL, I don’t know, but it’s undoubtedly, it’s the first album of Venom Inc, so it’s a starting point.
 It’s not a continuation.

 Tony Dolan: It’s was good to hear them as a fan.

 How was it different to work on this record than the albums you released with this line-up earlier?